When it is nearby, seeing Mars through a telescope is a spectacular sight. When it is at its farthest, the view is much less inspiring.

 Target 1: How to See Polar Ice Caps on Mars

-Even though Mars has almost no atmosphere, the top and bottom of the planet both experience growth of polar ice caps during the respective northern and southern winters.
+Even though Mars has almost no atmosphere, the top and bottom of the planet both experience the growth of polar ice caps during the respective northern and southern winters.
 We can see these using a small telescope, especially when Mars is closer.

 The southern cap tends to be most obvious when Mars is at opposition (closest to us).
-Have patience to wait for moments of good seeing and note the distinct white ice caps against the red of the planet.
+Have the patience to wait for moments of good seeing and note the distinct white ice caps against the red of the planet.

 Target 2: Martian Surface Features

-The Martian surface has Valles Marineris, a valley deeper and longer than the Grand Canyon, and the tallest Volcano in the solar system – Olympus Mons.
+The Martian surface has Valles Marineris, a valley deeper and longer than the Grand Canyon, and the tallest volcano in the solar system – Olympus Mons.